 The advancements in technology for healthcare and life science organizations have resulted in unprecedented interconnectedness and the breakdown of data and communication silos.

-However, this has also opened up opportunities for bad actors and expanded the cyberthreat landscape.
+However, this has also opened up opportunities for bad actors and expanded the landscape of cyber threats in life sciences and healthcare.
 From these industries, threat actors continue to attempt stealing personally identifiable information (PII), because it’s one of the most lucrative data sets that cybercriminals can sell on the black market.
 According to the report:

 “Threat actors can expect to receive $1 per stolen Social Security Number or credit card number but can demand $50 for a partial health record.”